Kay A. Orr

-Kay Avonne Orr (née Stark; January 2, 1939) is an American politician who served as the 36th governor of Nebraska from 1987 to 1991.
+Kay Avonne Orr (née Stark; born January 2, 1939) is an American politician who served as the 36th governor of Nebraska from 1987 to 1991.
 A member of the Republican Party, she was the state's first and to date only female governor.

 Early life and education

 Orr was born Kay Avonne Stark in Burlington, Iowa.
 Her mother, Sadie, was active in local politics, while her father, Ralph, was a Burlington city council member and farm implements dealer.
 She attended the University of Iowa from 1956 to 1957.

 Career

-In 1963, Orr began volunteering for the Republican Party.
-She supported such politicians as Richard Nixon, Carl Curtis, and Roman Hruska, and was named Nebraska's Outstanding Young Republican Woman in 1969.
+In 1963, after moving to Lincoln, Nebraska, Orr began volunteering for the Republican Party.
+She supported such politicians as President Richard Nixon and Senators Carl Curtis and Roman Hruska, and was named Nebraska's Outstanding Young Republican Woman in 1969.

 Orr was appointed as Nebraska State Treasurer following the midterm resignation of Frank Marsh in 1981.
 She was subsequently elected to that post in 1982, becoming the first woman ever to be elected to a statewide constitutional office in Nebraska.
 She held that office until 1987.